-Since then, we have transitioned ownership of AMC to Grasslands Finance Ltd. (GFL), a Hong Kong holding company incorporated in 2011 with a focus on founding or investing in financial services institutions in China that provide loans, credit, and other financial services to China’s vast number of MSMEs through efficient offline and innovative mobile and online delivery channels.
-We are an investor in GFL along with Sagamore and DEG, and serves as the operating partner for the company.
+Since then, we have transitioned ownership of AMC to Grassland Finance Ltd. (GFL), a Hong Kong holding company incorporated in 2011 with a focus on founding or investing in financial services institutions in China that provide loans, credit, and other financial services to China’s vast number of MSMEs through efficient offline and innovative mobile and online delivery channels.
+We are an investor in GFL along with Sagamore and DEG, and serve as the operating partner for the company.

 In late 2013, GFL launched a second MCC in Wanzhou, Chongqing, and seeks to expand to other high-growth areas in the country.
 Our work in China remains focused on building GFL into a leading provider of financial services to the many underserved MSMEs in the country.

 We currently work in a variety of areas in China:

 We are an investor and operating partner of Grassland Finance.

 We are an early stage investor in DemystData, a New York based company with operations in Hong Kong that helps financial institutions use online, social, and internal data to make better customer decisions, ultimately helping to bring financial services to typically underserved populations.
 New ‘FinTech’ companies like this provide better, faster, and more convenient products and services to China’s financially excluded.

 Our work in China also prioritizes building the microfinance industry’s technical and managerial capacity through focused training.
 We leverage our expertise and broad network in China to bring training and capacity-building services to China to disseminate knowledge around best practices and innovations, and drastically expand financial inclusion.